 MAGNES.
 PHOS.-Colic of infants, with drawing up of the legs.
 Pain causes the patient to bend double.
 Flatulent colic, eased by friction, heat or belching of gas.
 Remittent colic, with crampy pain.
 Colic of new-born infants, without indigestion.

 NATR.
 SULPH.-Bilious colic, with vomiting of bile; bitter taste in the mouth and brownish-green coating on root of tongue.
 Flatulent colic caused by derangement of the liver.
-Lead colic; give the remedy quite frequently and in low triturations, 1x or 2x.
+Lead colic; give the remedy quite frequently.